 Mr. Hiipakka was born in Finland in 1973, and graduated as M.Sc.
-(Eng.) from Helsinki University of Technology in 2008 with a major in acoustics and audio signal processing He joined the Laboratory of Acoustics and Audio Signal Processing in May of last year and was named a researcher in January, 2009.
-Working with physical simulators and computational modeling as his essential tools, his current research and postgraduate studies focus on the acoustics of the outer ear, headphones, and directional hearing.
-Mr. Hiipakka has a passion for singing in (and conducting) choirs, and performing in quartets and a rock band.
+(Eng.) from Helsinki University of Technology in 2008 with a major in acoustics and audio signal processing He joined the Laboratory of Acoustics and Audio Signal Processing in May of last year and was named a researcher in January 2009.
+Working with physical simulators and computational modeling as his essential tools, his current research and post-graduate studies focus on the acoustics of the outer ear, headphones and directional hearing.
+Mr. Hiipakka has a passion for singing in (and conducting) choirs, and performing in quartets and in a rock band.

 Student Paper Award Nominees are required to meet the following qualifications:

-(a) Paper accepted for presentation at the Convention
+• Paper accepted for presentation at the Convention.

-(b) Author was a student member when the work was conducted and the manuscript prepared
+• Author was a student member when the work was conducted and the manuscript prepared.

-(c) The student author's affiliation listed in manuscript is an accredited educational institution
+• The student author’s affiliation listed in manuscript is an accredited educational institution.

-(d) The student will deliver the lecture or poster presentation at The Convention
+• The student will deliver the lecture or poster presentation at the Convention.

 The AES Student Paper Award competition is open twice a year.
-The next competition will be held in conjunction with the AES convention in NYC in October.
-Students wishing to submit a paper for the next AES convention can do so through http://www.aes.org/events/127/authors/AES127StudentPaperAward.pdf.
+The next competition will be held in conjunction with the AES convention in New York City in October 2009.
+Students wishing to submit a paper for the next AES convention can do so by downloading the PDF document AES New York 2009 Student Paper Competition.